MichalMalenda/pythonPrinciplesChallenges/README.md

 For example, calling get_row_col("A3") should return the tuple (2, 0) because A3 corresponds to the row at index 2 and column at index 0in the board.

+<h1>Challenge - Palindrome</h1>
+A string is a palindrome when it is the same when read backwards.

+For example, the string "bob" is a palindrome.
+So is "abba".
+But the string "abcd" is not a palindrome, because "abcd" != "dcba".

+Write a function named palindrome that takes a single string as its parameter.
+Your function should return True if the string is a palindrome, and False otherwise.